Daphne (plant): Distribution

 Daphne is a Eurasian genus, being native to central and southern Europe and Asia, from Britain to Japan.
 Some species are also found in north Africa.
-Two species, D. mezereum and D. laureola, have been introduced into North America.
+A number of species have been introduced into other areas for cultivation, with two, D. mezereum and D. laureola, having become naturalised in North America.

 Uses

-Two species, Daphne bholua and Daphne papyracea, both called lokta, are sustainably harvested in Nepal and Bhutan for paper production.
+Two species, Daphne bholua and Daphne papyracea, both called lokta, are harvested in Nepal and Bhutan for paper production.

 Many species are cultivated as ornamental shrubs in gardens.
 The smaller species are used as rock garden plants or, in the case of those more difficult to grow, as plants for the alpine house.
 It is recommended that they are grown in well drained but moisture-retentive soil, avoiding strongly acid conditions.
 Most species prefer a sunny position, although some are woodland plants (e.g. D. mezereum and D. pontica).
 Propagation is by seed, cuttings or layering.

 Award of garden merit

 The following species, hybrids and cultivars are recipients of the Royal Horticultural Society's Award of Garden Merit: